 W.E.
-Aziz, FCPA, FCA
+Aziz.
+FCPA.
+FCA

 Through BlueTree Advisors, Mr. Aziz is currently providing his services as Chief Restructuring Officer to JTI Macdonald Corp. during its restructuring.
-Mr. Aziz is a director, Chair of the Compensation Committee and a member of the Related Party Transactions and Audit Committees of Atlantica Sustainable Infrastructure.
-In 2019 Mr. Aziz retired from Chair of the Investment Committee and a member of the Human Resources Committee of the Ontario Municipal Employees' Retirement System ("OMERS") and the Leadership Council at the Ihnatowycz Institute for Leadership at the Ivey Business School at Western University ("Ivey").
-He is a graduate in Honors Business Administration from Ivey and is a Chartered Professional Accountant.
+He was also a director, Chair of the Compensation Committee and a member of the Related Party Transactions and Audit Committees of Atlantica Sustainable Infrastructure until December 2024 when it was sold and taken private.
+In 2019 Mr. Aziz retired from Chair of the Investment Committee and a member of the Human Resources Committee of the Ontario Municipal Employees' Retirement System ("OMERS") and the Leadership Council at the Innatowycz Institute for Leadership at the Ivey Business School at Western University ("Ivey").
+He is a graduate in Honors Business Administration from Ivey and is a Fellow Chartered Professional Accountant.
 He has also completed the Institute of Corporate Directors Governance College at the Rotman School of Business, University of Toronto and is a member of the Insolvency Institute of Canada.
+He is considered to be a financial expert.